aws-samples/iot-dotnet-publisher-consumer/README.md

 ![](/images/pic6.JPG)

-# 4. AWS IoT device publisher and consumer using .NET Core
+# 4. AWS IoT Device Publisher and Consumer using .NET Core

 ## 4a.
-Development environment
+Development Environment

 The following constitutes the development environment for developing AWS IoT device publisher and consumer using .NET Core.

-- Ubuntu 16.0.4 or higher (or) any other latest Linux distros
+- Ubuntu 20.0.4 or higher (or) any other latest Linux distros
 - .NET Core 2.0 or higher
 - AWS cli
 - Openssl latest version